 Lately I’ve been experiencing déjà vu.
 It seems every article I read on animal welfare concerns in zoos or aquariums is titled something along the lines of “The Loneliest/Saddest Animal in Captivity”.
 And there are some tragic stories out there.
-With the number of captive facilities around the world potentially numbering 7000-10000, many having little to no welfare regulations, the potential for suffering of animals confined within these facilities is immense.
+With the number of captive facilities around the world potentially numbering between 7,000 and 10,000, with many having little to no welfare regulations, the potential for suffering of animals confined within these facilities is immense.

 What about the flamingo that is pinioned (the act of surgically removing one pinion joint of a bird’s wing to prevent flight)?
 Or the white mouse kept in a simple plastic container for the entirety of its short life, a life that ends by being fed to hungry predators with no way of escape?
 Or the animal brought out simply to perform, while the rest of the day it is held in a small concrete enclosure until the next chance to entertain?

 Or are the saddest animal situations even more subtle?
 The reptile that isn’t provided appropriate UVB light, resulting in painful bone deformities?
 The bird that has an innate desire to migrate yet can’t within the confines of its enclosure?
 Or the nocturnal animal repeatedly used in a daily interactive show?